GGGGino/WarehousePath/README.md

 **L1** -> **L2** -> **L3** -> **C1** -> **L6** -> **L7**

-So the distance adding all the weight in the path will be:
+So the distance, adding all the weight in the path, will be:

 1 + 1 + 1 + 2 + 1 = **6**

-This library starts with these three:
+This library starts with these three places:

 | Name          | Weight           | Walkable         |
 | ------------- |:---------------- | ----------------:|